gfouz/pki-client/README.md

 https://github.com/gfouz/pki-client.git

-## This is a pki system to generate digital certificates for segurmática
+## This is a pki system to generate digital certificates for segurmática.

 this is the client side for that system.